HubTou/PyLists4C/DOC.md

 :construction: There's currently no way to insert CHAR, SHORT, INT, LONG_LONG, UNSIGNED_\*, FLOAT and LONG_DOUBLE values in a LIST declaration strings.

-:construction: Consequently, there's currently no way either to declare STRUCTs (we'll use simple braces for them).
+:construction: Consequently, there's currently no way either to declare STRUCTs (we'll use simple braces for them when they are available).

 :warning: Contrarily to what Python does, you don't have to enclose your list declaration string in braces (for once, this is a Python syntax limitation!).